NSIS-Dev/Documentation/Reference/!cd.md

 ---

-This command will change the compiler to the new directory, new_path. new_path can be relative or absolute.
+This command will change the compiler to the new directory, `new_path`. `new_path` can be relative or absolute.

 ## Parameters: